gSchool/ada-developer-skills/README.md

 # Developer Skills

-A repo for language independent resources for Ada
+A repo for language independent resources for Ada.